geronimoooooooo/dart_1001_snippets/README.md

 dart_1001_snippets
 ==================

-A small collection of useful dart snippets.
+A small collection of useful Dart snippets.